-A trip to the zoo is not complete without a visit to the penguins.
-However, in New Zealand, many nature lovers prefer to get a glimpse of this beloved bird, and specifically the Little Blue Penguin, in its natural habitat.
+Don’t waste your day playing online animal hunting games when you can just take a trip to New Zealand’s zoo.
+Many nature lovers prefer to get a glimpse of this beloved bird, specifically, the Little Blue Penguin, in its natural habitat.
 This particular type is often referred to as the fairy penguin.
 This is mainly due to its size, as it is the smallest of all penguins.

 Threats to this Species

 As with most species, the Little Blue Penguin has its own predators to deal with.
 For them, dogs and cats post the biggest threats.
 No, we’re not talking about ferocious cats like the ones you see in the adventure game Castle Cats, we’re referring to regular domestic animals.
 The penguin’s small size makes this species a target for most predators and their safest region to live in, within New Zealand, is along the offshore islands.

 Getting to See the Little Blue Penguins